Are there Advantages to Using Cast Iron Cookware?

 Due to its affordability, durability and versatility, using cast iron for cooking is a popular choice for home cooks.
 In fact, you can find cast iron cookware for preparing just about any type of food.

-Cast Iron Dutch Oven Uses
+Other Cast Iron Cookware Uses

-What is a Flat-Top Grill
+BBQ Flat-Top Grill

 A flat-top grill is essentially that—a flat grill that goes over the top of the barbecue.
 They are designed to be used on either gas or charcoal grills.
 This allows for the barbecue enthusiast to cook to their heart’s delight with the benefits of even cooking, versatility in food selection, precise temperature control, and ease of use.
 Not to mention, the flat surface is so easy to clean.